 UC Berkeley Class Central is a free education website that offers several free online courses across nine different subject areas.
 Learners can take courses live and receive supplemental materials and some access to instructors.
-Depending on the course provider, old courses may be archived so that learners can watch the lectures.
-However, these archived courses may not offer all of the features and materials that were available when the course was live.
-This online learning website also offers a handful of courses that were specifically designed for a more flexible self-study format.
+Depending on the course provider, old courses may be archived so learners can watch the lectures.
+However, these archived courses may not offer all the features and materials available when the course was live.
+This online learning website also offers a handful of courses specifically designed for a more flexible self-study format.

 MIT Open CourseWare

 MIT Open Courseware’s online learning website is part of an effort to publish all of MIT’s course materials online so that they are available to more people.
 Materials are available for roughly 2340 MIT courses.
 Most of the available courses include full video lectures with transcripts and lecture notes, as well as exams and solutions.
 Many also include assigned reading materials and a free online textbook.
 The impressive amount of high-quality content makes this free education website one of the best sources of college-level materials.

 The University of London’s online learning website links to podcasts and videos recorded by its affiliated colleges and institutes.
 Some of these colleges have recorded hundreds of episodes that can be accessed for free on iTunes, Soundcloud, or their own websites.
 Most of the podcasts are recordings of lectures, but there is also some content made specifically for the podcasts.
 This online learning website is great for learners who want to listen to or watch content on the go.